maquadir/LandmarkRemark/README.md

 - MVVM Android Architecture

 # Limitations
-- Firebase database access only till 5th Jan 2020 - Currently it allows anyone on the internet to view, edit, and delete all data in your Firestore database.
-It is useful for getting started, but it is configured to expire after 30 days because it leaves your app open to attackers.
-At that time, all client requests to your Firestore database will be denied.Make sure to write security rules for your app before that time, or else your app will lose access to your Firestore database.
+- Firebase database access only till 5th Jan 2020 - After that time, all client requests to your Firestore database will be denied.
 - The map view activity of the application resets everytime a new note is added which means the activity is recreated.
 We can come up with an alternative to avoid this.
+- A user cannot edit note of a marker that belongs to another user.
+A user can only edit notes that were created by him/her.

 # Time estimation